The best Mission: Impossible movies ranked, including The Final Reckoning

 Early Mission: Impossibles were often reflective of their director.
 De Palma dined out on paranoia while Woo favored style over substance.
 J.J.
 Abrams’ entry, as is sometimes his wont, is guilty of playing it a little too safe and sterile in places – complete with a heel turn from Billy Crudup that you’ll see coming from space.

-Chances are, if you think of Mission: Impossible 3 then your mind immediately wanders not to that direction, but to Phillip Seymour Hoffman's incredible performance.
+Chances are, if you think of Mission: Impossible 3 then your mind immediately wanders not to that direction, but to Phillip Seymour Hoffman's incredible performance instead.

 (Image credit: Paramount)

-Christopher McQuarrie’s debut as Mission: Impossible director gives us a taste of further brilliance down the line – and is a solid, competent affair in its own right.
+Christopher McQuarrie’s debut as Mission: Impossible director gives us a taste of further brilliance down the line – and is a spectacular affair in its own right.

 This time around, Ethan and his IMF squad have been scattered to the winds but must reunite when threatened by the impending threat of The Syndicate, a shadowy organization consisting of rogue government agents.

 Rogue Nation is bolstered by two moments of movie magic: the opera sequence, involving Hunt tracking down Ilsa Faust (Rebecca Ferguson), and Cruise continuing his scarcely believable stunt hot streak by hanging on to the edge of an Airbus for real as it takes off.
-But in the wider context of Mission: Impossible’s dazzling oeuvre, this is a case of revolution, not evolution.
+In the wider context of Mission: Impossible’s dazzling oeuvre, this is a case of revolution, not evolution, but it does the basics incredibly well as it found its footing as a more serialized franchise.

 3. Mission: Impossible – Ghost Protocol